PHYS 110 Introduction to Physics

 General

-- Formulate and test hypotheses by performing laboratory experiments in physics, including the collection of data, statistical and graphical analysis of results, and an interpretation of its sources of error and uncertainty.
+- Formulate and test hypotheses by performing laboratory experiments in physics, including the collection of data, statistical and graphical analysis of results, and interpretation of uncertainty.

 Minnesota Transfer Curriculum